 - automatic placement in any page just above the page loop.

-While Lite version of Featured Articles provides all the neccessary tools for creating very nice slideshows, PRO version of this same plugin comes in addition with:
+While Lite version of Featured Articles provides all the neccessary tools for creating a beautiful WordPress slider, PRO version comes in addition with:

 - for posts and custom post types, selection of posts by taxonomies;